Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/archive/aks_stack_hci/aks_hci_gitops_helm/_index.md

     $UnsecureSecret = [System.Runtime.InteropServices.Marshal]::PtrToStringAuto($BSTR)
     ```

-    > **Note:** It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://learn.microsoft.com/powershell/module/az.resources/new-azadserviceprincipal?view=azps-5.4.0).
+    > **Note:** It's optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://learn.microsoft.com/powershell/module/az.resources/new-azadserviceprincipal?view=azps-5.4.0).

-* If you do not have the AksHci PowerShell module already, you will have to perform a clean installation.
+* If you don't have the AksHci PowerShell module already, you will have to perform a clean installation.
 To install the AksHci PowerShell module remove any previous versions by running the below commands:

   ```powershell
   Install-PackageProvider -Name NuGet -Force